Anantajmd/Speedometer_GUI/README.md

 # newproject
-this is c programming project
+this is python programming project